Ciurea rail disaster: Aftermath

 Hundreds of bodies were found among the twisted metal remnants of the train cars.
 The victims were laid out near the station and countless calls were made to people to help identify them.
 Very few of the bodies were ever identified.
 They were buried in mass graves on the field behind the Ciurea station, for the victims identified by then – 374 people.

 Among the dead were lieutenant Vasile Cantacuzino, son of eminent jurist and politician Matei B. Cantacuzino, and commander Alexandru Cătuneanu, author of the first navigation map of the Black Sea.
-The historian Vasile Pârvan was injured in the accident, and so was the geographer George Vâlsan.
+The historian Vasile Pârvan was injured in the wreck, and so was the geographer George Vâlsan.

 Over the next several days, provisional lists of names of the identified dead were announced.
 Rumours soon began to spread: there were discussions about fortunes destroyed in the fire or looted by thieves, the death toll was amplified, and famous names were fraudulently added to the lists of victims.
-In German-occupied Muntenia, a memoirist wrote about reports of the accident, noting with malicious joy "the death of Take Ionescu, Cantacuzino (Minister of Justice), Costinescu (Minister of Finance)".
+In German-occupied Muntenia, a memoirist wrote about reports of the wreck, noting with malicious joy "the death of Take Ionescu, Cantacuzino (Minister of Justice), Costinescu (Minister of Finance)".